This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

-A reliable lawyer can help you get justice for your child, recognition that an error triggered their cerebral palsy.
+A reliable lawyer can help you get justice for your child.
 This lawyer can also help you recover the damages to which your child is entitled.

 Compensation is significant because the costs of care for cerebral palsy can run into the millions over a lifetime.

 Lawyers also help families of disabled children with other financial and legal actions.
-They can help you set up a trust for your child’s care, for instance.
+For instance, they can help you set up a trust for your child’s care.
 They can also help you prepare legal documents for care and guardianship.

-If your child experiences discrimination, the right lawyer will make sure it stops and that your child has access and opportunity, just like anyone else.
+If your child experiences discrimination, the right lawyer will ensure it stops and that your child has access and opportunity, just like anyone else.

 Medical Malpractice Laws in Missouri

-You’ll likely make better choices if you have some understanding of the laws in Missouri regarding medical malpractice, especially those that can restrict your search for justice.
+You’ll likely make better choices if you understand the laws in Missouri regarding medical malpractice, especially those that can restrict your search for justice.